Clouds and the Earth's Radiant Energy System: Intercalibration

 A study of annual changes to Earth's energy imbalance (EEI) spanning 2005-2019 showed good agreement between the CERES observation and EEI inferred from in-situ measurements of ocean heat uptake by the Argo float network.
+A concurrent pair of studies measuring global ocean heat uptake, ice melting, and sea level rise with a combination of space altimetry and gravimetry suggested similar agreements.